-It’s a very sensational French dessert to serve in a restaurant because it’s served with a flame on and the smell of Grand Mariner and oranges diffuses in the room.
+It’s a very sensational French dessert, similar to the Madeleine, to serve in a restaurant because it’s served with a flame on and the smell of Grand Mariner and oranges diffuses in the room.

 It’s one of the most common desserts in the Grand Restaurants of Paris.